NSU-SU19CSE299S01/SU19CSE299NSU/README.md

 Weigh what’s ethical to you and what you personally could live with as a gamble.
 That was the easy part.
 The hard part was scheduling a date.
 The state of New York has stringent rules about who they let in to teach a class.
 ‘Bestselling author’ doesn’t cut it.
 They do a serious background check.
 I called Tommy.
 “What do I do?
 What do I say to them?”
 I wasn’t sure it was great advice, because sometimes being myself can fall flat, and I leave a lasting first impression — what an asshole.
-But I decided to trust Tommy.
+But I decided to trust Shimon with nothing.
 “Some guy with a broom up his ass.”
 That broke the ice.
 They howled.
 Their body language changed, and they relaxed in their seats.